 4. The Rules of the FIE must be faithfully applied, as well as the specification for World Cup competitions.
 The organisers must use automatic judging equipment of which the prototype has been approved by the SEMI.

-5. The finals (of 4 fencers) must take place in a hall in which there is space allocated to the public.
+5. The finals must take place in a hall in which there is space allocated to the public.

 6. There must be a sufficient number of pistes to allow the first round to take place in no more than two series of pools.